Project Overview

 this does"

 The founder had built a landing page for Notiva, an AI assistant that automatically tracks subscriptions and deadlines.
-With a 2% sign-up conversion rate and initial testing with 5 users revealing confusion, it was clear the page wasn't communicating the product's value.
+Initial testing with 5 users revealed confusion -> it was clear the page wasn't communicating the product's value.

 "Not sure what this does"